Today I’ll show you how to cook the best lamb stew recipe with raisins and couscous, with which you will delight your guests.

 Fry the onion and leek for about five minutes over medium heat, stirring occasionally, until the onion softens but does not become crispy, then I add the chopped pepper and the garlic.

-After that, I put two bay leaves, two teaspoons of sea salt and I let it gently frying for another five minutes, stirring it from time to time.
+After that, I put two bay leaves, and two teaspoons of sea salt and I let it gently fry for another five minutes, stirring it from time to time.
 Now we can add the lamb meat.

 Stir and let the meat fry until it got some colour and then we can season it.
 Put two teaspoons of freshly ground pepper, one tablespoon of Hungarian sweet paprika and one tablespoon of tomato paste.

 Also for a Moroccan flavour, I add a half teaspoon of cinnamon, a teaspoon of rosemary, one teaspoon of ground cumin and a handful of raisins.

 Pour water over, until the meat was covered and I let everything simmer at the medium-low temperature for about an hour and a half.

 Check if the meat has softened, if not, fill with a little more water and let it boil for a while.
 Taste it, and if it’s still needed, add a little more salt.